rfiestas/terraform-provider-tumblr/README.md

 ## Description

-This is a custom terraform provider for managing common resources within the tumblr site platform, such as Transformations, Orchestrations, Writers etc.
+This is a custom terraform provider for managing common resources within the tumblr site platform, such as texts, photos, quotes etc.

 ## Supported Resources